Protocol

 bash

-touch protocols/vendorname/vendorname-protocol.protocol.yaml
+touch specs/protocols/vendorname/vendorname-protocol.protocol.yaml

 Naming convention: {vendor}-{protocol}.protocol.yaml